 - Residents will be salaried employees of SRAlab. - For further details, see the SRAlab job description for Neurologic Physical Therapy Resident. - Hours: Schedule includes approximately 32 clinical hours per week plus 10 to 15 hours devoted to the didactic program, research, and observations.
-Schedules may fluctuate to maximize clinical, didactic, and experiential opportunities. - Due to the intensive nature of this 53-week residency training, outside employment during the residency is not feasible. - Resident salary: \$47,000 per year - Residency Tuition: \$3,500 - PTO, Sick Days and benefits: As specified for full time employees in the current SRAlab Employee Benefits Booklet, along with some additional residency-specific policies contained in the Resident's Handbook.
+Schedules may fluctuate to maximize clinical, didactic, and experiential opportunities.
+There may be an occasional required weekend course. - Due to the intensive nature of this 53-week residency training, outside employment during the residency is not feasible. - Resident salary: \$51,160 per year - Residency Tuition: \$3,500 - PTO and benefits: As specified for full time employees in the current SRAlab Employee Benefits Booklet, along with some additional residency-specific policies contained in the Resident's Handbook.